My path

 I didn't know what I was like on my own.

 I ended things and I moved back in with my family.
 It was like going from the frying pan into the fire.
 All the unconscious dynamics I hadn’t been aware of flared up.
-All my friends were 'our' friends (with my ex) and I didn’t want to muddy the waters so I isolated myself, getting a new job and starting a new life but in the nest of my family dynamics.
+All my friends were friends with my ex and I didn’t want to muddy the waters so I isolated myself, getting a new job and starting a new life but in the nest of my family dynamics.
 Things hotted up.
 I was in a car crash.
 I badly scalded my leg.
-My boss started bullying me.
+My boss was mistreating me.
 I started a new relationship with an unstable person and got pregnant.
 I didn’t tell anyone and got an abortion but bled continuously and was fainting at work.
 I began to lose my hair.

 At this point I found a podcast called The Future is Beautiful (now All That We Are) which had this golden thread of following your intuition.